 4. Cake Decorating Party

 Why just eat your cake when you can decorate it too?
-Set up a table with all different icing, sprinkles, candy, and fruit.
+Set up a table with a variety of icing, sprinkles, candy, and fruit.
 (Pro tip: Cover the table with a disposable tablecloth beforehand, and at the end of the party you can just fold it up and throw it out in one fell swoop.
 Give each kid a cookie, a cupcake, or some combination of baked goods, and let them go to town.
-They’ll be entertained for hours at little cost — this affordable Funfetti cupcake and icing set makes 24 complete cupcakes.
+They’ll be entertained for hours at little cost.
 But the best part about this theme is it requires minimal intervention from adults, freeing plenty of time for parents to chat.
 Alternatively, you could set up different stations where small groups can take turns making simple baked goods.
-Think chocolate covered strawberries or pretzels, Rice Krispie treats, using cookie cutters on sugar cookie dough, icing cupcakes, or making cinnamon rolls from pre-made dough.
+Think chocolate-covered strawberries or pretzels, Rice Krispie treats, using cookie cutters on sugar cookie dough, icing cupcakes, or making cinnamon rolls from pre-made dough.

 5. Glow in the Dark

 Perfect for the winter birthday when everyone’s stuck indoors, the glow in the dark party requires little more than some blacklight lightbulbs and some glow sticks.
 You have guests decorate white T-shirts with highlighters and watch as they glow in the dark.
 Strobe lights can provide extra fun.
 Offer Wint-O-Green Lifesavers since they spark when they’re bitten into.

 6. Science Party

 If your kid is the type who loves receiving those science experiment kits for their birthday (remember the crystal growing things?) a science party might be for you.
 You can demonstrate simple experiments with a big wow factor, like Mentos in Coke, or the classic vinegar and baking soda volcano.

 7. Good Old Fashioned Games Party